 8. Delhi is very affordable

 There are many wonderful mid-priced hotels and guest houses, and lots of inexpensive local restaurants.
 Transportation is very cheap if you use Uber, the metro or auto rickshaws.
-Delhi has many free sites, cultural events and festivals.
-Are you starting to see why Delhi is worth visiting?
-Some of my favourite free things to do in Delhi are:
+Delhi has many free places to visit, cultural events and festivals.

 9. Delhi is one of the greenest capital cities in the world